alexandreroman/tkg-terraforming-vsphere/README.md

 dev01-md-0-65bc768c89-xjn7h   Ready    <none>   9m44s   v1.17.3+vmware.2
 ```

-Just copy this file to your workstation to access the cluster
+Copy this file to your workstation to access the cluster
 without using the jumpbox VM.

 **Tips** - use this command to merge 2 or more `kubeconfig` files: